Olster1/olster1.github.io/md_files/windows-keyboard-input.md

 You'll see we also set the <i>wasPressed</i> and <i>wasReleased</i> state to false at the <b>start of each frame before we process the messages</b>.
 This is because we only ever want the <i>wasPressed</i> and <i>wasReleased</i> value valid for one frame; if we don't clear the array and rely on a second WM_KEYDOWN message to set the values to false, the <i>wasPressed</i> value will be true for more than one frame (and a lot more) due to the repeat delay Windows and other Operating Systems use.
 The second message of a key being down won't come straight away but after a short interval.

+#ANCHOR_IMPORTANT https://github.com/Olster1/windows_tutorials/blob/main/windows_keyboard_input/02%20version%20-%20down%2C%20pressed%2C%20released/main.cpp You can see the code up to this point.

 #HR

 ##<span id='id5'>Multiple Key Presses and Releases Per Frame</span>